Categories

 This standard identifies the core competencies and minimum training requirements for Public Safety Communications Supervisors.
 This position is typically tasked with managing daily operations, performing administrative duties and maintaining employee relations.
 This position provides leadership and guidance to employees in order to achieve the agency’s mission, while providing service to the public and emergency responders.

-2.101.3-2021 Alarm Monitoring Company to Public Safety Answering Point (PSAP) Computer-Aided Dispatch (CAD) Automated Secure Alarm Protocol
+2.101.3-2021 Alarm Monitoring Company to Emergency Communications Center (ECC) Computer – Aided Dispatch (CAD) Automated Secure Alarm Protocol (ASAP)

 The Automated Secure Alarm Protocol (ASAP) is a successfully proven data exchange that has demonstrated efficiency and effectiveness in streamlining alarm notifications between alarm monitoring companies and public safety Emergency Communications Centers since 2009.
 This standard is the product resulting from the joint effort by APCO and The Monitoring Association (TMA) formerly known as the Central Station Alarm Association (CSAA).